Effective Drug Crime Defense Strategies From a Miami Criminal Defense Attorney

 We believe that drug charges should not affect you for the rest of your life, especially if you are the victim of a crime yourself.
-Our firm is staffed with experienced Miami drug crime lawyers who can defend your case in court and get you the justice you deserve.
+Our firm is staffed with an experienced Miami drug crime lawyer who can defend your case in court and get you the justice you deserve.

 Here are some effective drug crime defense strategies that have worked when practically applied in the courtroom.

 The constructive possession defense is often used when there are drugs found at a traffic stop with several people in the car or when there are drugs found in a public place with several individuals present.

 The constructive possession defense states that someone cannot be held responsible for something illegal discovered in an area to which other people will have had reasonable and free access, and an experienced criminal defense attorney in Miami can argue to have your drug charges dismissed in court on this basis.